 The Statutory Monitoring Officer functions to report on likely contravention of any enactment or rule of law.
 The duties of the Monitoring Officer are outlined in Article 12 of the Council's constitution and are undertaken by the Council's Director of Legal and Governance Services.
-Effective arrangements were in place during 2020/21 to discharge these duties.
+Effective arrangements were in place during 2020/21 to discharge these duties and the Monitoring Officer has confirmed that there were no reports made on any contraventions of law during 2020/21.